Shaik-sameer-AIML/Gaussian/README.md

 ## Program:
 ```
-/*
 Program to find the Gaussian Elimination with partial pivoting of a matrix.
-Developed by:
+Developed by: sameer.s
-RegisterNumber:
+RegisterNumber: 21003881
-*/

 ```
 import numpy as np